DeuxHuitHuit/framework.js/README.md

 	* Added App.fx
 	* Added App.actions (refactored common code)
 	* Added support for batch read and writes in notifies
+	* Removed support for node 6
+	* Added more tests
+	* Updated QUnit to 2.9.2
 * **1.8.x**
 	* Documented the source code
 	* Added jsdoc